 Mission Development Minister Rev. Maggie de Leeuw of Far North Coast Presbytery, sought support from Rev. Jan Reeve, who is the Consultation Coordinator of the Mission & Property Project Team in finding resources and support for Life and Witness Consultations in May 2017.
-What follows are Maggie’s reflections on the way this work has energised and given hope for the mission and ministry of congregations in the Far North Coast of NSW.
+Maggie shares her reflections on the way this work has energised and given hope to congregations in the Far North Coast of NSW.

-The anonymous member surveys have been invaluable in the process, as they have helped to inform the direction of the consultation discussions with the leaders, opening up areas for exploration that otherwise may not have taken place.
+The data gathering has helped to create a picture of the spiritual life and witness of the congregation.
+This included such things as its missional aspects, having a clearer understanding of how the church councils are functioning, which included time management and financial acumen.
+The anonymous member surveys have been invaluable in the process.
+The surveys have helped to inform the direction of the consultation discussions with the leaders, opening up areas for exploration that otherwise may not have taken place.

 Jesus clearly said that He will build His church!
-However, as members of His church we have not always recognised our need for intentionality in our relationship with Jesus and how to live out the Great Commission.
-In response to this recognition, our Presbytery, in addition to the workshops, has introduced a tool called EvangelismSHIFT, which is helping to create a clear understanding of being a ‘sent’ people and how to live out that mandate with intentionality in practical ways.
-This tool together with the resources and support for Life and Witness Consultations, and the centrality of Christ in the hearts of the ministry agents of the Far North Coast Presbytery, are enabling the Presbytery to go through a paradigm shift from ‘doing’ church, to becoming Kingdom builders.
-A people with vision and purpose for the mission of God.
+However, as members of His church we have not always recognised how to live out the Great Commission.
+In response, our Presbytery has introduced a tool called EvangelismSHIFT, which is helping to create a clear understanding of being a ‘sent’ people.
+Together with the resources and support for Life and Witness Consultations, this tool is enabling the Presbytery to go through a paradigm shift from ‘doing’ church, to becoming Kingdom builders.

-We still have a long way to go, but as a Presbytery we can sense a palpable stirring of renewed life and witness of the Spirit taking place in our midst, that is creating a new energy and a real sense of hope for the future.
+As a Presbytery, we can sense a palpable stirring of renewed life and witness of the Spirit taking place in our midst that is creating a new energy and a real sense of hope for the future.
 I would highly recommend the Life and Witness Consultations throughout our Synod, to gauge the pulse of the church and recognise the Spirit’s life-giving steps towards becoming a Kingdom-building people.

 Rev. Maggie De Leeuw